How to set up Jira Service Management? Get started tutorial [for Jira Admins and Support Teams]

 Besides adjusting details and giving permissions, you have more ways to personalize things.
 You can set up each aspect in the Project Settings sidebar.
 This includes creating specific request types and SLAs.
 You can also customize forms and channels for customer communication.

-Jira Service Management lets you automate repetitive tasks in customer service.
+Jira Service Management lets you automate repetitive tasks in Jira customer service.
 You can set up notifications and offer language support.
 Additionally, with JSM, you can build a Knowledge Base for your team and assess Customer Satisfaction.
 The last option allows you to send brief surveys and get customers’ feedback.
 Then, you can monitor their ratings and comments in a dedicated report.

 Additional materials for Admins: IT Asset Management

 If you need more customization, you should use Assets.
 It’s a Premium and Enterprise-only feature in Jira Service Management.
 For this reason, in the beginner’s guide you’re reading right now, we won’t deliberate on it.
-If you’re interested in the topic, please go straight to the Atlassian documentation
+If you’re interested in the topic, please go straight to the Atlassian documentation.

 Get started with Jira Service Management Cloud for Agents